Introduction

 MIC maintains an internal time-to-live (TTL) for access and refresh tokens which is configured via the Kinvey management console.
 MIC will re-authenticate the user after the TTL expires which will cause the underlying authentication system to be asked to obtain any tokens again.
 The TTL should be configured to match the lifetime of the internal authentication.

-Mobile Identity Connect offers many out of the box integrations, but when one is not available for your identity provider, a custom AuthLink can be created to integrate with a host of custom identity systems, such as SSO cookies, database-based authentication, or authentication against a line of business application.
+Mobile Identity Connect offers many out of the box integrations, but when one is not available for your identity provider, you can develop a custom MIC connector to integrate with a host of custom identity systems, such as SSO cookies, database-based authentication, or authentication against a line of business application.

-The custom auth link connector sits between Kinvey and internal authentication systems.
-The adaptor is responsible for verifying the credentials provided from MIC against one or more internal enterprise authentication systems.
+The custom connector sits between Kinvey and the identity system in question.
+Your adaptor needs to be responsible for verifying the credentials provided from MIC against the identity system.
 The adaptor is also responsible for obtaining any internal enterprise authentication tokens, such as SSO cookies, SAML assertions, OAuth tokens, or session tokens.
-Tokens passed back to MIC will be stored in the encrypted MIC vault and provided to Kinvey Data Link Connectors during normal Kinvey request processing.
+Tokens passed back to MIC are stored in the encrypted MIC vault and provided to Kinvey data connectors (if you configure any) during normal Kinvey request processing.

 All links controlled by Kinvey are encrypted using TLS.
 Links not controlled by Kinvey are expected to use TLS encryption for production deployments.

-Keep in mind that SSO Providers often store their own session data in cookies and logging out from Kinvey will clear Kinvey's session and refresh tokens from the local device, and cause subsequent requests that use these tokens to fail with a 401 Unauthorized response.
-However, SSO providers may independently retain their sessions via cookies, enabling a user to log into the Kinvey app again through SSO without re-entering their password.
+Keep in mind that SSO providers often store their own session data in cookies and logging out of Kinvey will clear the Kinvey session and refresh tokens from the local device.
+This, in turn, will cause subsequent requests that use these tokens to fail with a 401 Unauthorized response.
+However, SSO providers may independently retain their sessions through cookies, enabling a user to log in to the Kinvey app again through SSO without re-entering their password.

-For instance, using Ping Identity with SAML-Redirect, the user will remain authenticated on Ping Identity website after logging out from the associated Kinvey application.
-This would enable a user to login to their Kinvey app after being logged out, i.e. if they remain logged in to Ping Identity.
+For instance, using Ping Identity with SAML-Redirect, the user will remain authenticated on the Ping Identity website after logging out of the associated Kinvey application.
+This would enable a user to log in to their Kinvey app after being logged out.

 Single Sign on across multple Kinvey Mobile Apps